 WHERE TO BUY

 On one side of town lies Camber Sands’ long stretch of yellow dunes, on the other, Winchelsea’s curve of shingle.
 Rye’s annual events include jazz and maritime festivals in August and an arts festival in September.
-A new Kino Digital Cinema opened in January.
-Other attractions include E F Benson’s former home, Lamb House in West Street (now owned by the National Trust).
-And the town is a honeypot of vintage and independent crafts shops: among them Rye Pottery, Strand House, Vintage Stockroom, Lion Street Store and The Shop Next Door.
+A Kino Digital Cinema also opened in 2015.
+Other attractions include E F Benson’s former home, Lamb House in West Street (now owned by the National Trust) and the town is a honeypot of vintage and independent crafts shops: among them Rye Pottery and the Tiny Book Store.
 For eating out, try fish pie and great chips at The Ship Inn or fresh, local seafood at The Gallivant in Camber.
 For more information, see visit1066country.com

 JOBS & COMMUTING